andermarin/Digital-electronics-2/Assigment7.md

-# Lab 7: YOUR_FIRSTNAME FAMILYNAME
+# Lab 7: ANDER MARIN

 Link to this file in your GitHub repository: